 “If there is an ADA requirement for slip resistance, an appropriate type of paint with grit or grit additive can be applied.
 For standard Trex decking products, a product like Benjamin Moore®***** Anti-Slip 116 (note this is not clear-based) or an equivalent anti-slip alternative will provide an abrasive coating to materials for ramps that must meet ADA requirements.
 For Transcend decking, a latex or acrylic-based paint will not adhere but oil-based paint with grit will adhere and provide proper friction properties.”

-The 2012 Trex recommendation of painting first-generation Trex decks with enamel paint with grit additive makes the most sense to us.
-Assuming the enamel paint with a grit additive will adhere to your particular Trex product, that’s the best solution for a first-generation Trex deck where nearly the entire surface is slippery.
+The 2012 Trex recommendation of painting first-generation Trex decks with enamel paint with grit additive makes sense to us.
+Assuming the enamel paint with a grit additive will adhere to your particular Trex product, that’s a reasonable for a first-generation Trex deck where nearly the entire surface is slippery.
 However, if you want a longer-lasting, more resilient traction paint, we recommend the Slip Doctor product line of epoxy grit pain.

 Grit paint does wear down over time and if you live in an area with snow, you can’t use a metal snow shovel on the painted surface.
 Even in the best of outdoor conditions, you can anticipate the need to reapply a coat of grit paint every 5 years or so.
 Needless to say, the maintenance requirement of grit paint adds to the cost of ownership and is something to consider as choose a proper solution.

-Trex Transcend, Enhance, and Select Decking Should Not Be Painted or Stained
+Can the Latest Trex Transcend, Enhance and Select Decking Be Painted With Grit Paint?

 If your deck is made of Trex composite material that was manufactured after 2012 and you don’t want to void your warranty, then you’ve got two options, each of which has its downside.
 First, you could use heavy rubber mats, like the ones used in commercial kitchens, in the most highly trafficked areas.
 Second, you could apply our Grit Tape to the most slippery areas.
 Grit tape will definitely improve traction, but it’s obviously going to be very visible because it is black.
 Both are imperfect solutions, but they just might save a slip or fall that sends a loved one to the hospital.